9 Best Dutch Windmills to Visit in the Netherlands (Beyond Zaanse Schans)

 👉 And when the light shows up… you don’t miss the tulips at all.

-Planning Your Route fro National Windmill Day and learning about the windmills
+Planning Your Route for National Windmill Day and learning about the windmills

 If you’re visiting multiple windmills, the best planning resource is Molens.nl